 What is blastoma?

-- abdominal swelling
+- abdominal swelling and pain

 - unexplained weight loss